Abhimanyu8/Bad-Apple-on-64-pixels/README.md

 ### Step 2: Prepare the Frames on Your PC

 1. Download the original Bad Apple!! video (or any video you want to subject to this process).
 2. Run the `video_converter_rotated.py` script on your PC.
 It will process the video and create a file named `frames.bin`.
-This is your animation data, pre-rotated and ready for the Pico.
+This is your animation data . (in my case they might be rotated 90 degrees left or right depending on your screen orientation)

 ### Step 3: Upload to the Pico